-In order to gain some first insights into the cross-community impact behaviour in Boards.ie we wanted to see if we could group similar fora together according to their impact/dependent behaviour.
+In order to gain some first insights into the cross-community impact behaviour in Boards.ie we wanted to see if we could group similar for atogether according to their impact/dependent behaviour.
 To do this we found groups formed by clustering the communities embedded in the row and column spaces of the impact matrix.
 Recall that rows represent the impact a community has on other communities, whereas columns express impact other communities have on the given community, dependence.
 To do this we first took the mean $\langle \hat{\mathbf{J}}S \rangle$ of the whole sequence of snapshots $\hat{\mathbf{J}}S$ and set the diagonal of the aggregate matrix to 0 so as to focus only on cross-community relations.
 Next we embedded the communities into row and column spaces of the resulting matrix and obtained importance- and dependence-based clusters using the k-means algorithm.
 It can be seen in Figure 2 that there are clear clusters in both spaces.
-The number of clusters was determined by investigating the distribution of within cluster sums of squares, which has a characteristic
+The number

-$^{4}$ We ran k-means with 100 random seeds each with 100 iterations.
+$^{4}\mathrm{We}$ ran k-means with 100 random seeds each with 100 iterations.